-Brian Drozda is counsel in the Corporate Department and a member of the Banking & Finance group.
+Brian Drozda is counsel in Weil’s Banking & Finance practice and is based in New York.
 Mr. Drozda works with private equity sponsors, borrowers, and financial institutions on a variety of bank financing transactions, including acquisition financing, infrastructure financing, cross-border financing, asset-based lending, subordinated debt financing, workouts, and restructurings.

 - Advent International in $225 million senior secured credit facilities to finance its acquisition of First Watch Restaurants, Inc.